mobilise-d/mobgap/docs/guides/developer_guide.md

 ## Release Model

-Gaitlink follows typically semantic visioning: A.B.C (e.g. 1.3.5)
+mobgap follows typically semantic visioning: A.B.C (e.g. 1.3.5)

 - `A` is the major version, which will be updated once there were fundamental changes to the project
 - `B` is the minor version, which will be updated whenever new features are added